 There are green shoots of recovery as we aim to build back better.
 Partnership working continues to develop, with key connections being made through the pandemic.
 The report includes some interesting findings about community partnership models.
 Groups have learnt new skills in digital working, and at Action Together we've been able to reach more people through an enhanced digital offer.
-Mutual Aid points to a new profile of group and way of working.
+Mutual aid points to a new profile of groups and way of working, and we did extensive work early in the pandemic to identify and map the new mutual aid groups across Tameside.
 We need to harness and build on the work of social enterprises and cooperatives that contribute to community wealth, provide pathways to work for the most excluded, and provide a means for local people to access and share buildings and other assets.
-And the significance of the paid and unpaid workforce of the VCSE sector should not be overlooked; we need to drive forward large-scale organisational development to ensure the sector can transform and adapt its offer for the benefit of a changing country.
+And the significance of the paid and unpaid workforce of the VCSE sector should not be overlooked - we need to drive forward large-scale organisational development to ensure the sector can transform and adapt its offer for the benefit of a changing country.

-Thank you to all the charities, voluntary groups, organisations and staff who helped produce this report.
-At Action Together, we're passionate about people power and amplifying the voices of people that often go unheard; this will be essential if collectively we are to realise the recommendations of the recent GM Independent Inequalities Commission report and work together to help our communities build back better.
+Thank you to all the charities, voluntary groups, organisations, and staff who helped produce this report.
+At Action Together we're passionate about people power and amplifying the voices of people that often go unheard - this will be essential if collectively we are to realise the recommendations of the recent GM Independent Inequalities Commission report and work together to help our communities build back better.

+Liz Windsor-Welsh

-Liz Windsor-Welsh: Chief Executive at Action Together CIO
+Chief Executive at Action Together CIO